Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: The rank profile matrix

-{\ensuremath{\mathrm{R}}\xspace} Over a ring, several notions of rank exist: the spanning rank, McCoy's rank, Smith's rank, etc. \begin{defn} Let $A$ be an $m\times n$ matrix over a ring $\mathrm{R}$: \begin{itemize} \item {\em McCoy's rank}, denoted by $\mccoyrank{}$, is the largest $r$ such that no size $s$ minor of $A$ with $s>r$ is a unit.
-Equivalently, it is also the largest $r$ such that there exists a selection of $r$ columns whose right nullspace is the zero vector~\cite[Theorem~51]{McCoy:1948:rings}.
-Over a principal ideal ring (PIR), this is the number of invertible determinantal divisors. \item The {\em spanning rank}, denoted by $\spanningrank$, the smallest $r$ such that $A=BC$, where $B$ is $m\times r$ and $C$ is $r\times n$.
-Over a principal ideal ring (PIR), this is equivalent to Smith's rank~\cite[Definiton~2.2]{jgd:2001:JSC}, the number of non-zero determinantal divisors~\cite[Proposition~1.1.(d)]{Brown:1998:spanningrank}. \end{itemize} \end{defn} First, the rank profile matrix over a field gives rise to a rank profile matrix over any principal ideal ring. \begin{cor} Let $\mathbb{D}$ be a principal ideal domain (PID) and let $A\in\mathbb{D}^{m\times{}n}$ with McCoy's rank $r$.
+Over a principal ideal domain, the existence of an underlying field of fractions guarantees that the McCoy rank, the spanning rank and the rank over the field of fractions coincide. {\textrm{D}\xspace} \begin{cor} Let $\Domain$ be a principal ideal domain (PID) and let $A\in\Domain^{m\times{}n}$ with McCoy's rank $r$.
 There exists a unique $m\times n$ $r$-sub-permutation matrix $\RPM{A}$ of which every leading sub-matrix has the same rank as the corresponding leading sub-matrix of $A$.
 This sub-per\-mu\-ta\-tion matrix is called the \em{rank profile matrix} of $A$. \end{cor} \begin{pf} From~\cite[Proposition 1.6]{Brown:1998:spanningrank}, over a PID with field of fractions $\K$, $\spanningrank=\mccoyrank=\rank_\K$.
-Thus $\RPM{A}$ over $\K$ satisfies the requirements over $\mathbb{D}$ and is the unique such matrix. \end{pf}
+Thus $\RPM{A}$ over $\K$ satisfies the requirements over $\Domain$ and is the unique such matrix. \end{pf}

-However, when the ring $\textrm{R}$ contains zero divisors, the notion of spanning rank differs from that of McCoy's rank.
-Lemma~\ref{lem:CEX} shows that the notion of rank profile matrix can not be defined from the spanning rank.